 Proposals that meet or exceed the “Jobs First Act” CB-17-2011 are preferred.

 Grant applicants are encouraged to coordinate with the County’s Supplier Development and Diversity Division and refer to their Commitment to Business policy for County-based certified small business use in connection with the implementation of proposed grant projects.
 County-based business and County-based small business certification under CB-74-2016 (DR2) undergo extensive certification review through their existing minority business enterprise certification procedures, which establish capabilities and their principal places of operation in the County.

-The DoE Clean Water Map provides past project locations, Transforming Neighborhood Initiative areas (preferred areas for project locations), and other mapping information that can support your project development/management.
+The DoE Clean Water Map provides past project locations and other mapping information that can support your project development/management.